erew123/alltalk_tts/README.md

 You will be able to see the ID's and Text (orignal and as interpreted) by looking at the terminal/command prompt window.

 The Analyze TTS feature uses the Whisper Larger-v2 AI engine, which will download on first use if necessary.
 This will require about 2.5GB's of disk space and could take a few minutes to download, depending on your internet connection.

+You can use this feature on systems that do not have an Nvidia GPU, however, unless you have a very powerful CPU, expect it to be slow.

 #### ⬜ Tricks to get the model to say things correctly
 Sometimes the AI model won’t say something the way that you want it to.
 It could be because it’s a new word, an acronym or just something it’s not good at for whatever reason.
 There are some tricks you can use to improve the chances of it saying something correctly.